sbglasius/alexa-dr-streamer/PRIVACY_POLICY.md

 Online Advertisements
 -----
-*The owner* does not do any advertisment to you or your device.
+*The owner* does not do any advertisements to you or your device.

 User Agreement
 -----